 • Funding envelope for the Housing Master Plan for four projects: 1) Mayfield 2) Brampton Family Shelter 3) Peel Manor A & B 4) Riley Court.
 Due to the change in building structure, budget numbers will be assessed and revised as planning and design work proceeds.

-Chelsea Gardens - Budget Being Reassessed
+Chelsea Gardens - Budget Being Reassessed d) Inflation

 The proposed 200 unit project is to be constructed on Peel's Housing Corporation's 4 and 10 Knightsbridge Road property, known as Chelsea Gardens.
 This project falls within the Region's Housing Master Plan funding envelope.
-Budget numbers will be revised through a Class D estimate later in d) Inflation
+Budget numbers will be revised through a Class D estimate later in 2022 pending high level design work to be completed and outcomes of the municipal planning approvals process.